Tamron 28-75mm f/2.8 Di III VXD G2 Lens for Sony E MountSpectacular optical performance that inspires creativity

 Proprietary software tool TAMRON Lens Utility™ for lens function customization

-The 2nd-generation Model A063 incorporates the new ‘TAMRON Lens Utility’ software originally and uniquely developed by TAMRON.
-TAMRON Lens Utility can be operated using a computer by connecting the lens from its Connector Port via the optional TAMRON Connection Cable2.
-Users can customize the functions and update the firmware through the lens.
-The personal customization gives flexible shooting options to match the shooting situation such as still photography or videography.
+The 2nd-generation Model A063 is compatible with the new ‘TAMRON Lens Utility’ software (for PC/ for devices with Android™ OS) originally and uniquely developed by TAMRON.
+Users can customize the lens functions and update the firmware through the lens.
+In addition, by using the Mobile version, Focus Preset and A-B Focus can be operated remotely without touching the lens.
+The personal customization gives flexible shooting options to match the still photography or videography shooting situation.

 TAMRON Lens Utility Info ＞